 ESF Priority 2.1 - Current projects and remaining funding opportunities Skills for Growth: access to lifelong learning National priorities 2.1 Enhancing equal access to lifelong learning for all age groups in formal, non-formal and informal settings, upgrading the knowledge, skills and competencies of the workforce, and promoting flexible learning pathways including through career guidance and validation of acquired competencies 2.1.1 To address the basic skills needs of employed people, particularly in SMEs and Micro businesses.
 2.1.2 To increase the skills levels of employed people from the existing level to the next level up, to encourage progression in employment.
 2.1.3 To increase the number of people with technical and job specific skills, particularly at level 3 and above and into higher and advanced level apprenticeships, to support business growth.
 2.1.4 To increase the skills levels of employed women to encourage progression in employment to help address the gender employment and wage gap.
 Local priorities In addition to addressing the high level objectives listed above and the priorities given in individual Calls, applicants are asked to consider - The priorities identified in the Sector Skills Plans.
 Involving businesses in delivery from the start to ensure that provision meets their needs.
 Local networks and providing evidence of understanding of the New Anglia business landscape which will enable effective promotion and take-up of new provision.
+How their proposed provision is aligned with the full range of other provision locally and how they will reach their target market.
+Lessons learned from previous delivery.

-How their proposed provision is aligned range of other provision locally and he their target market.
-Lessons learned from previous delived ow they will reach Calls and opt- ins to date ESFA opt-in Sector Skills Plans ESFA opt-in Skills Support for the Workforce ESFA opt-in Skills Support for Emerging Leaders ESFA opt-in Skills Support for Redundancy ESFA opt-in Skills Support for Redundancy and the Workforce (follow on tender) Grassroots Community Programme - Open Call In-work pay and progression - health and social care - Open Call Local workforce development - Open Call Apprenticeships Progression - Open Call Basic Skills in Employment - open Call (no bids submitted) Projects contracted to date Sector Skills Plans, developed by Skills Reach in collaboration with New Anglia LEP, and bringing together skills planning for key sectors New Anglia £300,000 Skills Support for the Workforce run by SEETEC , a major programme of workplace training opportunities. £4,999,500 Skills Support for Emerging Leaders, run by the College of West Anglia, offering targeted leadership training across New Anglia. £375,000 Skills Support for Redundancy, a programme to help people equip themselves for a career and job change after redundancy, run by TCHC £349,803 Place 21a, a grassroots training programme run by West Suffolk College £293,904 LIFT Skills, a grassroots grant programme funding bespoke training projects for rural businesses £530,638 Projects in the application process A Skills in Health and Social Care project is process.
-Applicants to the Local workforce of are still in the application process. • A Call for projects under the theme of Apprenticeships Progression was launched in February 2019 but closed with no applications and the funds were reallocated.
-A combined Priority 2.1 and 2.2 Call for Sector Skills Development projects closes in December 2019.
+Calls and optins to date ESFA opt-in Sector Skills Plans ESFA opt-in Skills Support for the Workforce ESFA opt-in Skills Support for Emerging Leaders ESFA opt-in Skills Support for Redundancy ESFA opt-in Skills Support for Redundancy and the Workforce (follow on tender) Grassroots Community Programme - Open Call In-work pay and progression - health and social care - Open Call Local workforce development - Open Call Apprenticeships Progression - Open Call Basic Skills in Employment - open Call (no bids submitted) Projects contracted to end 2018 Sector Skills Plans, developed by Skills Reach in collaboration with New Anglia LEP, and bringing together skills planning for key sectors New Anglia £300,000 Skills Support for the Workforce run by SEETEC , a major programme of workplace training opportunities. £4,999,500 Skills Support for Emerging Leaders, run by the College of West Anglia, offering targeted leadership training across New Anglia. £375,000 Skills Support for Redundancy, a programme to help people equip themselves for a career and job change after redundancy, run by TCHC £349,803 Place 21a, a grassroots training programme run by the College of West Anglia £293,904 LIFT Skills, a grassroots grant programme funding bespoke training projects for rural businesses £530,638 Projects in the application process Applicants to the In-work pay and progression (health and social care) and Local workforce development calls are still in the application process, with funding decisions expected later in 2019.
+A Call for projects under the theme of Apprenticeships Progression will be launched in February 2019.
+Future opportunities Further opportunities for Calls are being reviewed across Priority 2 with a view to launching any final calls by summer 2019, and with particular consideration being given to the opportunity to support the delivery of the Sector Skills Plans funded under Priority 2.1.